murphygroup/cellorganizer-documentation_old/source/chapters/45_minutes_tutorial.rst

 * contain only a single cell OR have a single cell region defined by additional mask image(s)
 * contain channel(s) for fluorescent marker(s) appropriate for the desired type of model.
 Typically, one might include
 	* a channel for nuclear shape (e.g. DAPI, Hoechst, tagged histone),
-	* a channel for cell shape (e.g., a soluble cytoplasmic protein, a plasma membrane protein, or autofluorescence), and
+	* a channel for cell shape (e.g. a soluble cytoplasmic protein, a plasma membrane protein, or autofluorescence), and
 	* a channel for a specific organelle (e.g. mitochondria, lysosome)

 If your images are valid OME.TIFF files with regions of interest (ROI), then you can use the helper function ``get_list_of_function_handles_from_ometiff`` to retrieve a list of function handles.
 Each function handle should be able to return a 3D matrix when called using ``feval``.
 For example